chaneg06/userManagement/README.md

 # userManagement
-User Management using Play Framework
+User Management sample using Play Framework

+To run use command line to browse to directory and type activator ui